 How do I submit my answer for the question?

-Once you’ve selected the answer you wish to enter, click on Submit at the bottom right of the practice test screen.
+Once you’ve selected the answer you wish to enter, click on Next at the bottom right of the practice test screen.

-You can also click on the “Mark For Review” button for questions you would like to take a closer look at after you complete the test.
+You can also click on the “Mark For Review” button at the bottom left, for questions you would like to take a closer look at after you complete the test.

 Will the practice test show my final score?